ey92/notes/1101/1101notes.md

 - negated phrase
 - "not" can become part of verb phrase or merely precede it

+- _merge_ components to build sentence tree
+	- driven by semantics
+	- things that semantically belong together likely in the same phrase in syntax

+- arguments (required by other phrases) vs. adjuncts (optional phrases)
+	- adjuncts attached at higher level in syntactic tree - less related to meaning
+	- arguments tend to be objects
+	- adjectives - adjuncts
+- recursive phrasing -> no maximal length

+- auxiliary verb believed to be the head of the sentence (inflection)
+- verb phrase is complement to auxiliary verb to form inflection'
+- combine inflection with noun phrase complement to form inflection phrase = sentence

+- every phrase must have head
+- noun phrase - noun; verb phrase - verb
+- no auxiliary verb, but head (inflection) is there

 ---
 ##### Prelim 1 content